Background

 The department recently met with the community representatives from the Tamala Park Odour Action Group together with Mr Mark Folkard MLA to discuss the work being undertaken by the department and MRC to mitigate odours.
 As a result of that meeting the department will continue to work with the action group to establish community odour sentinels.
 This will ensure the department can more accurately understand whether actions being undertaken on the landfill are improving odour impacts in the community.

-The department has liaised with the Department of Health in relation to the odour emissions and it has confirmed that the odour from the Tamala Park landfill is not hazardous to human health; however, if you have concerns about your health or your family’s health, please discuss these with your GP.
+The department has liaised with the Department of Health in relation to the odour emissions and it has confirmed that the odour from the Tamala Park landfill is not hazardous to human health.
+The department is continuing to work with the Department of Health to provide further understanding and community guidance on the amenity issues.
+However, if you have concerns about your health or your family’s health, please discuss these with your GP.

 Reporting odours